Proxy OpenAI Requests

 APISIX provides capabilities for secret management, response streaming, rate limiting, and more, making it an excellent choice for proxying requests from OpenAI's API endpoints.

-This guide will show you how to configure APISIX to integrate with OpenAI APIs while using proxy-rewrite
+This guide will show you how to configure APISIX to integrate with OpenAI APIs to proxy user requests and model responses.

 Prerequisite(s)